micmejia/bible-dump/NKJV/Numbers/Num 28.md

 And its drink offering _shall be_ one-fourth of a hin for each lamb; in a holy _place_ you shall pour out the drink to the Lord as an offering.

 ###### 8
-The other lamb you shall offer in the evening; as the morning grain offering and its drink offering, you shall offer _it_ as an offering made by fire, a [^a]sweet aroma to the Lord. ## Sabbath Offerings
+The other lamb you shall offer in the evening; as the morning grain offering and its drink offering, you shall offer _it_ as an offering made by fire, a sweet aroma to the Lord. ## Sabbath Offerings

 ###### 9
 'And on the Sabbath day two lambs in their first year, without blemish, and two-tenths _of an ephah_ of fine flour as a grain offering, mixed with oil, with its drink offering--